jsprovost1/pentatonic_tv_challenge/README.md

 ## Modeling
 The goal was to predict which clients would purchase a new television in the future, so we could setup a marketing campaign to target the clients who were undecided.
 Three models were built and trained using: Logistic Regression, Random Forest, and Gradient Boosting.
 All three models were evaluated on recall minimizing the proportion of false positives.
-Then, the best model was fine tuned using gridsearch in order to maximize the choice of hyperparameters.
+Then, the best model was fine tuned using gridsearch in order to maximize the choice of hyperparameters.<br/>
-The Gradient Boosting model had the best recall with *only 26% of false positives* reported.
+The Gradient Boosting model had the **best recall with only 26% of false positives** reported.

 The main goal of our approach was to identify which clients should be targeted by the new marketing campaign to maximize the conversion.
-Based on the probability of purchasing a television, the test clients were ranked based on accuracy.
-Three groups of clients were determined: clients for which we are fairly confident that they will purchase a television, clients for which we are fairly confident that thet will not purchase a new television, and clients that are just above and below the decision boundary.
+Based on the probability of purchasing a television, the test clients were ranked based on accuracy.<br/>
+Three groups of clients were determined:
+    - Clients for which we are fairly confident that they will purchase a television<br/>
+    - Clients for which we are fairly confident that thet will not purchase a new television<br/>
+    - Clients who are just above and below the decision boundary.<br/>

 <img width="311" alt="decision_boundary" src="https://user-images.githubusercontent.com/24415049/140001414-dcba46cc-f49f-4acb-8399-5cc4c165769e.png">

+The marketing campaign will target these clients first according to the budget allowed.